mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 logBurrito('one', 'two', 'three'); // 'burrito', 'one', 'two', 'three'
 ```

-All functions have accessed to an array-like collection called `arguments`.
+All functions have access to an array-like collection called `arguments`.
 In the example above, we swap out `call()` for `apply()` and let it spread the collections of arguments passed in to our explicitly-bound function across the arguments of the original function.

 #### A word of caution